No products in the cart

 CAS Number: 67727-97-3

-Alpha-MSH is the more effective molecule of the two but has one serious disadvantage to KPV – it causes skin pigmentation.
-KPV is the preferred choice because it exhibits the most anti-inflammatory properties but has no side effects.
+KPV may decrease chronic inflammation, which causes hypertrophic scarring (e.g., keloid).
+Hypertrophic scarring is caused by widespread macrophage infiltration, TNF immunoreactivity, and neutrophil abundance.
+Use of alpha-MSH in this setting may cause more minor scars and a less harsh inflammatory response.
+These findings suggest that KPV could be used in preventing the scarring seen with some chemotherapy agents.
+This process might not only decrease the side effects of cancer treatment, but could permit the use of increased concentrations of these medications with better outcomes.
+In comparison to related hormones, Alpha-MSH appears to be a more effective molecule than KPV but has one serious disadvantage to KPV – it may cause skin pigmentation.
+KPV is the preferred choice because it exhibits the most anti-inflammatory properties but has not exhibited any side effects in studies so far.
 The peptide is also easy to manufacture and thus has commercial and logistic benefits.
-The anti-inflammatory effects of KPV are mediated through a different pathway compared to those of alpha-MSH.
-Whereas alpha-MSH binds to specific melanocortin receptors, KPV does not.
-The peptide can be administered very quickly.
-KPV can be administered orally, subcutaneously, and via injection without serious side effects in animal models.
-Diverse routes of administration affect the way the peptide works and where its anti-inflammatory effects are targeted.
-The ability to alter the delivery method makes it easy for scientists to target different areas within the body for treatment.
+The possible anti-inflammatory effects of KPV are mediated through a different pathway compared to those of alpha-MSH.
+Whereas alpha-MSH binds to specific melanocortin receptors, KPV does not appear to.
+The peptide may be administered very quickly, and animal studies have not reported any serious side effects.
+Diverse routes of administration may affect the way the peptide works and where its anti-inflammatory effects are targeted.
+The ability to alter the delivery method of KPV makes it easy for scientists to target different areas within the body for research.

 Dr. Usman (BSc, MBBS, MaRCP) completed his studies in medicine at the Royal College of Physicians, London.
 He is an avid researcher with more than 30 publications in internationally recognized peer-reviewed journals.
 Dr. Usman has worked as a researcher and a medical consultant for reputable pharmaceutical companies such as Johnson & Johnson and Sanofi.